When Coaching Models Don't Fit Every Mind

 The hidden assumptions inside common coaching tools

-How many approaches assume clients can visualise, hear an inner voice, vividly recall past experiences and identify emotions with ease โ and how this links to models like GROW, solution-focused coaching and emotional intelligence frameworks.
+How many approaches assume clients can visualise, hear an inner voice, vividly recall past experiences and identify emotions with ease, and how this links to models like GROW, solution-focused coaching and emotional intelligence frameworks.

 An introduction to invisible cognitive differences

-Why "resistance" may not be resistance
+Why resistance may not be resistance

 Practical adaptations for your coaching practice